emperorofmars/stf-unity/readme.md

 The extensibility of this format is a first class feature.
 All implementations must provide an easy way to add and hotload support for additional types.
 By default STF supports only a limited set of features which can be expected from a common 3d file-format.
 These include support for meshes, skinned meshes, armatures, animations, materials and textures.

 If for example the included mesh type is not satisfactory, a different mesh type can be implemented.
-These can exist in paralell and will work as long as the an importer/exporter for the new mesh-type is present.
+These can exist in parallel and will work as long as the importer/exporter for the new mesh-type is present.
 All types are namespaced, and can be versioned.
 It is the responsibility of the importer/exporter for a type to handle versioning.
 Importers are implemented for each type in an encapsulated manner.
 As such it is trivial to register additional ones.

-Components can have defined relationships to other components and be specific to a target applications.
+Components can have defined relationships to other components and be specific to a target application.
 Components can extend or override others.
 For example, multiple Social VR applications support one or another library for bone physics.
 None of which are compatible with each other, but they generally work the same.
 A generic STF-component can be used to describe the common features and be conversible to all implemented applications formats, err-ing on the side of the resulting application-component not spazzing out.
 If there exists a dedicated STF-component for a specific application, it can override the basic generic component.
-This way multiple mutually exclusive and application/game-engine specific features can be supported simultanously.
+This way multiple mutually exclusive and application/game-engine specific features can be supported simultaneously.

-To extend STF with the ability to represend VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
+To extend STF with the ability to represent VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
 This shows the potential and ease of extending STF.

 ## Addons